 A female client presents with the beginnings of trigger finger.
 She has recently retrained as a chiropodist and as her workload has increased her fingers are causing her problems.
 She gets intermittent catching of her first finger which is worse in the morning but eases as the day goes on.
 What can you do to help her symptoms and the root cause.

 Write it all down in your CPD Logbook.
-For your FREE Reinge Education logbook, click here and sign up to our newsletter.
+For your FREE Reinge Education logbook, click here.